fpoirotte/cryptal/docs/src/Usage.rst

 Encrypting some data is easy:

-..  sourcecode:: php
+..  sourcecode:: inline-php

-    <?php
     // Initialize the library (can be called multiple times)
     \fpoirotte\Cryptal::init();

     // Create an encryption context (see below)
     $ctx = stream_context_create(
         array(
             'cryptal' => array(
                 // Secret key.
                 // Size must be compatible with the cipher's expectations.
                 'key'   => '0123456789abcdef',

                 // Initialization Vector.
                 // Size must be compatible with the cipher's expectations.
                 'IV'    => 'abcdef0123456789',
             )
         )
     );

     $plaintext = "Some secret message we want to transmit securely";

     // Open a new encryption stream, using the AES-128 cipher in CTR mode.
     $encrypt = fopen("cryptal.encrypt://MODE_CTR/CIPHER_AES_128", 'w+', false, $ctx);

     // Feed the wrapper with the data to encrypt. fwrite($encrypt, $plaintext);

     // The encrypted data can be retrieved using fread().
     // Make sure the $length argument is big enough to hold
     // data that's at least 2 times the cipher's block size.
     //
     // fread() will return an empty string if there is not enough
     // data in the buffer, a block of encrypted data, or false
     // on error (eg. when the given $length is too small). while ($data = fread($encrypt, 1024)) {
         // Do something with the data...
     }

     // Notify the wrapper that the end of the data has been reached. fflush($encrypt);

     // After fflush() has been called, you should keep reading
     // from the stream until no more data can be retrieved. while ($data = fread($encrypt, 1024)) {
         // Do something with the data...
     }

     // After that, the wrapper will be unusable and a new one
     // must be created if another set of data must be processed.
-    ?>

 Decryption